tsdtoken/token_contracts/README.md

 > Only people who have whitelisted themselves with their ETH wallet addresses can participate in the token sale

-> Token value is intrinsically 50 cents but offered at 30% discount
+> Token value is intrinsically 50 cents but offered at 30% discount (0.35 USD)

+>  If someone sends more ETH than tokens available, the rest of the ETH is refunded, and the remaining tokens are allocated

 Address  | Bool
 ------------- | -------------